vijethmoudgalya/ai-query-engine/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── app.py             <- Streamlit app file used as the UI ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
     │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
     │   │
+    │   ├── chain_creation.py       <- Scripts to run the langchin sql chain creation
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── cleaning.py             <- Scripts to clean the output
+    │   ├── langchain_utils.py      <- Scripts to run the wrapper script for complete langchain with prompts │   ├── chain_creation.py       <- Scripts to run the langchin sql chain creation │   ├── table_choice.py         <- Scripts to run the chain for ctable table selection │   │
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions